Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain labs before and during treatment to check your body's response to nusinersen injection.
+Your doctor will order certain labs before starting treatment, before you receive each dose, and as needed during treatment to check your body's response to nusinersen injection.

 Ask your pharmacist any questions you have about nusinersen injection.